 It’s always nice to get positive feedback on a Trex Fencing project, whether the person loves the beauty it adds to their yard

 , or they are grateful for its strength in a recent storm

 , but this project is something special.
 Our fence was just one component to a much larger project dedicated to making our world a better place.

 Not only does this new Trex Fence improve the shopping center, but it also creates a better barrier to the homes on the other side of the fence.
 Trex Fencing has unique interlocking pickets that make it completely private, unlike a typical board-on-board wood fence.
 And these pickets are also what makes the fence “neighbor-friendly,” which means it has the same clean look on both sides.
-And don’t let those trees fool you, this Trex Fence is actually 10ft tall.
-A Trex Fence can be built up to 12ft tall without compromising the strength and integrity.
+This particular fence is 8′ tall. providing practical privacy and security for the property.
+In other applications, a Trex Fence can be built even taller — up to 12ft. — without compromising the strength and integrity.
 All of these attributes of Trex Fencing are what make it the ideal fence for homes and businesses alike.